JakeAnto/JakeAnto.github.io/docs/blog/posts/markdown-tutorial.md

     2. Balthazar
     3. Melchior

 If you start the list with a number other than 1, the numbers will be incremented accordingly.
-Also, you don't have to write the numbers in order, only the first number matter.
+Also, you don't have to write the numbers in order, only the first number matters.

 ### Links